virtualmo/pa-vm-ansible/README.md

 ![Standalone](https://raw.githubusercontent.com/mohanadelamin/pa-vm-ansible/master/others/Deploy.png)

 **deploy.yml** playbook does the following tasks:
-	i.
-Prepare the bootstrapping iso file required to bootstrap PAN-OS and Upload the image to the datastore.
-More information about bootstrapping can found at PAN-OS [Admin Guide](https://docs.paloaltonetworks.com/vm-series/8-1/vm-series-deployment/bootstrap-the-vm-series-firewall.html#). ii.
-Prepare the environment at the vSphere by creating Folder, Resource Pool, and port groups. iii.
-Deploy the PA-VM from datastore template.
-And attach the bootstrapping ISO. iv.
-The PA-VM will automatically start the bootstrapping process and retrieve the licenses from Palo Alto Networks License Server.
+	1. Prepare the bootstrapping iso file required to bootstrap PAN-OS and Upload the image to the datastore.
+More information about bootstrapping can found at PAN-OS [Admin Guide](https://docs.paloaltonetworks.com/vm-series/8-1/vm-series-deployment/bootstrap-the-vm-series-firewall.html#).

+	2. Prepare the environment at the vSphere by creating Folder, Resource Pool, and port groups.

+	3. Deploy the PA-VM from datastore template.
+And attach the bootstrapping ISO.

+	4. The PA-VM will automatically start the bootstrapping process and retrieve the licenses from Palo Alto Networks License Server.

-	v.
-After retrieving the license, the PA-VM will contact Panorama for the configuration (i.e., Network and security policies).
+	5. After retrieving the license, the PA-VM will contact Panorama for the configuration (i.e., Network and security policies).

 2- Scale UP or Scale Down the PA-VM
 Using **scaleUp.yml** and **scaleUp.yml** you can scale up or scale down the PA-VM model.
 For example, you can scale up from VM-50 to VM-100 or from VM-100 to VM-50
 ![Scaling](https://raw.githubusercontent.com/mohanadelamin/pa-vm-ansible/master/others/ScaleUP_DOWN.png)

 **scaleUp.yml** and **scaleUp.yml** playbooks do the following tasks:

-	i.
-Deactivate the old model license.
+	1. Deactivate the old model license.

-	ii.
-Shutdown the PA-VM and modify the HW resources to match the new VM model.
-Check Palo Alto Networks Guide for the HW requirement per model [Admin Guide](https://docs.paloaltonetworks.com/vm-series/8-1/vm-series-deployment/about-the-vm-series-firewall/vm-series-models/vm-series-system-requirements.html#) iii.
-Power on the PA-VM and retrieve the new license. iv.
-Finally, update panorama with the new Serial Number.
+	2. Shutdown the PA-VM and modify the HW resources to match the new VM model.
+Check Palo Alto Networks Guide for the HW requirement per model [Admin Guide](https://docs.paloaltonetworks.com/vm-series/8-1/vm-series-deployment/about-the-vm-series-firewall/vm-series-models/vm-series-system-requirements.html#)

+	3. Power on the PA-VM and retrieve the new license.

+	4. Finally, update panorama with the new Serial Number.

 *This use case can be done differently.
 For example, you can overprovision the PA-VM HW resources and then use [Upgrade the VM-Series Model process](https://docs.paloaltonetworks.com/vm-series/8-1/vm-series-deployment/about-the-vm-series-firewall/upgrade-the-vm-series-firewall/upgrade-the-vm-series-model.html#)*

 3- Remove the deployment.
 Using **remove.yml** you can remove the deployment.
 The playbooks will do the following tasks:

-	i.
-Deactivate the PA-VM licenses.
+	1. Deactivate the PA-VM licenses.

-	ii.
-Remove the resources from vCenter (VM, Resource pool, Folder, bootstrapping ISO and Portgroups).
+	2. Remove the resources from vCenter (VM, Resource pool, Folder, bootstrapping ISO and Portgroups).

 4- Deploy and remove PA-VM Active/Passive HA Cluster.
 Using **deployHA.yml** and **removeHA.yml** you can deploy active/passive HA cluster.
 The playbook will also make sure every PA-VM run in separate host by applying VM/Host affinity rule.